How to Hydrate Salt Cod – Bacalhau

 This video is very informative for those of you that want to know all about the process.

-If you find the cod is to your taste on the third day, go ahead and rinse, pat the cod dry with a towel.
-Wrap individual pieces with parchment paper, foil, or plastic and freeze in freezer bags.
-Label the date.
-When you need to use simply remove as many portions as you need and place in the refrigerator overnight to thaw.
+Storing: If you find the cod is to your taste on the third day, go ahead and rinse, pat the cod dry with a towel.
+Wrap individual pieces with parchment paper, foil, or plastic and freeze in freezer bags and label the date.
+When you need to cook it, simply remove as many portions as you need and place in the refrigerator overnight to thaw.
 You can also place in a bowl of cold water for a few hours to thaw.

 Note: Boneless cod like this photo below will take less time to soak.